mincoin/mincoin/doc/README.md

-Bitcoin Core 0.14.2
+Mincoin Core 0.14.3
 =====================

 Setup
 ---------------------
-Bitcoin Core is the original Bitcoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Bitcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Mincoin Core is the original Mincoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Mincoin transactions (which is currently 1 GB); depending on the speed of your computer and network connection, the synchronization process can take anywhere from an hour to a few hours or more.

-To download Bitcoin Core, visit [bitcoincore.org](https://bitcoincore.org/en/releases/).
+To download Mincoin Core, visit [github.com](https://github.com/mincoin/mincoin/releases/).

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin on your native platform.
+The following are some helpful notes on how to run Mincoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/bitcoin-qt` (GUI) or
+- `bin/mincoin-qt` (GUI) or
-- `bin/bitcoind` (headless)
+- `bin/mincoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run bitcoin-qt.exe.
+Unpack the files into a directory, and then run mincoin-qt.exe.

 ### OS X

-Drag Bitcoin-Core to your applications folder, and then run Bitcoin-Core.
+Drag Mincoin-Core to your applications folder, and then run Mincoin-Core.

 ### Need Help?

-* See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [Mincoin Forum](https://www.mincoinforum.com/) for help and more information.
-* Ask for help on [#bitcoin](http://webchat.freenode.net?channels=bitcoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=bitcoin).
+* Ask for help on [#mincoin](http://webchat.freenode.net?channels=mincoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=mincoin).
-* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).
+* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Altcoin Discussion board](https://bitcointalk.org/index.php?board=67.0).

 Building
 ---------------------
-The following are developer notes on how to build Bitcoin on your native platform.
+The following are developer notes on how to build Mincoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)